Georgina King: Legacy

 King donated many specimens of natural science to the Australian Museum and Technological Museum of Sydney.
 She also donated over 300 specimens to the National Herbarium of Victoria.
 Her papers are held by the State Library of New South Wales.

-King was part of the women's club of Sydney that was a club of women with interests in science, art and public and private work.
-Eventually leading to her making the Tertiary Period Catastrophism theory describing that mineral deposits on geological structures were caused by heat, magnetism, and electric that created volcanic action.
-King believed that other scientists were trying to steal her ideas such as her idea of Tertiary Period Catastrophism.
-Believing that Edgeworth David and E. F. Pittman wished to claim it as their own when it was rejected in 1892 by the Society of New South Wales.
-Thinking that Einstein had stolen ideas of relativity she had created.
-Kings eventually reached out to T. H. Huxley in order to get a response to her theories, one of these theories being that diamonds were once marine organisms.

 King was an author of numerous pamphlets including, "The Mineral Wealth of New South Wales", "The Discovery of Gold and How It Was Found", "Two Stone Ages, Australia", and "The Antiquities of the Australian Aborigines" these appearing in the Sydney Morning Herald.
 Nearly 300 of King's specimens are currently located at The National Herbarium of Victoria.